Izzy's Brooklyn Bagels

 299 California Ave. #115, Palo Alto; calave.com; 650-521-0443

 Rick's Rather Rich Ice Cream

 For more than 40 years, Rick's Rather Rich Ice Cream has been churning out small-batch ice cream handmade daily at the back of the shop.
-The menu boasts more than 48 flavors, including creations such as coffee-molasses chip and rose and white chocolate ginger.
-Customers can order ahead to pick up ice cream scoops, milkshakes, sundaes and other items to go.
-It also makes banana, coconut and peanut butter "doggy ice cream" that's safe for canines.
-The shop is accepting online donations to help us stay afloat, according to the website.
+The menu boasts more than 48 flavors, including creations such as coffee-molasses chip and rose, white chocolate ginger, cotton candy and "Blue Moon," which tastes like Fruit Loops cereal.

 3946 Middlefield Road, Palo Alto; ricksicecream.com; 650-493-6553

 Palo Alto Creamery Fountain & Grill is an old-school diner that has been serving shakes since 1923.
 Everything here is made from scratch, including the 20-plus milkshake flavors on the menu, which are all served the old-fashioned way in metal mixing cups.